IceWhaleTech/CasaOS-UI/README.md

 yarn dev
 ```

-# How to build this project.
+# How to build this project

 ```shell
 # install tool